 What results has Pieter had with this approach to coding?

 Despite the technical critics, Pieter has been consistently making six figures since 2014.
-He currently makes approximately $600,000 a year which is far more than most developers.
-He has been able to live in countries with a low cost of living so he will likely be able to have financial independence and not need to work relatively soon.
+He currently makes approximately $2.9m a year which is far more than most developers (he gave this figure in an interview with My First Million).
+He has been able to live in countries with a low cost of living.
+He stated some years ago on Twitter he has enough money to retire already but continues to work for fun.

-Pieter's approach would not be good if you were trying to get a job in a lot of companies.
+Pieter's approach would not be good if you were trying to get an entry level Software Engineer job in a lot of companies.
 But Pieter isn't looking for a job and the proof for him is in his bank balance.
 So Pieter's scrappy technique is better suited if you are attracted to coding for entrepreneurship and being a solo founder who doesn't have to share their code with others to work on.
-He doesn't use Github to save his code, for instance and this is an industry standard that most employers expect.
+For years he didn't use Github to save his code, for instance and this is an industry standard that most employers expect.
 If you want to be an indie hacker/entrepreneur though then Pieter is a fine act to follow.